How to Pick Hardware for Cabinets: The Best Guide

 Chrome

 This finish is particularly popular in contemporary kitchens and works well with stainless steel appliances.
-It’s a cooler toned silver than polished nickel and highly reflective.
-Again, it pairs well with gold or black hardware as well.
+It’s a cooler-toned silver than polished nickel and highly reflective.
+Again, it pairs well with gold or black hardware.

 Oil-Rubbed Bronze